This blog may contain affiliate links. Read our disclosure policy for more info.

 27. Toronto Botanical Garden

-The Toronto Botanical Garden spans 4 acres and it has a series of beautiful themed gardens featuring over 4,000 types of plants and flowers.
+The Toronto Botanical Garden spans 4 acres, and it has a series of beautiful themed gardens featuring over 4,000 types of plants and flowers.
 There are guided learning experiences available all year round for both kids and adults.

 The Bloom Cafe here is a lovely spot to enjoy a drink and cake while you take in the beauty all around you.
-The cafe is only open during the summer, but you can visit the gardens all year round for free from dawn until dusk.
+The café is only open during the summer, but you can visit the gardens all year round for free from dawn until dusk.

 28. Relax at Woodbine Beach

-Woodbine Beach is the largest one in Toronto, and it’s a favorite spot amongst both locals and tourists for swimming, sunbathing, picnics, and even playing volleyball!
+Woodbine Beach is the largest beach in Toronto, and it’s a favorite spot amongst both locals and tourists for swimming, sunbathing, picnics, and even playing volleyball!
 On busy days, there are lots of ice cream vendors around, as well as places to rent kayaks, SUP boards, and canoes.

 29. Fort York National Historic Site

-Fort York National Historic Site really brings history to life with its immersive exhibits and artifacts.
+The Fort York National Historic Site really brings history to life with its immersive exhibits and artifacts.
 It was used to house British and Canadian soldiers during the War of 1812, and was the site of the Battle of York in 1813.
-It’s also said to be the site where Toronto was born, and it’s interesting to visit this well-preserved military site while surrounded by the skyscrapers and modern buildings that make up downtown Toronto today.

 There are lots of interesting exhibits to see here and Fort York also uses sources such as letters, memoirs, and military records, to tell the stories of the Indigenous people who were involved in the war, but whose contributions have often been overlooked.